-Whatever the hamster type, they need the same basic equipment to ensure their comfort and safety.
+Whatever the hamster breed, they will all need the same basic equipment to ensure comfort and safety.

-- A cage – suitable for your hamster’s size and breed.
+- A Hamster cage – suitable for your hamster’s size and breed.

-- Quality bedding for comfort as well as for burrowing/hiding.
+- Quality hamster bedding for comfort as well as for burrowing/hiding.

 - A hamster hiding place – it could be a hamster house/similar structure.

-- Water bottle – it should withstand nibbling little teeth.
+- A Hamster Water bottle – it should withstand nibbling little teeth.

-- An exercise wheel suitable for your hamster’s size.
+- Hamster exercise wheel suitable for your hamster’s size.

 - Quality hamster food mix.